 The technology enables much greater resource recovery in thick seams such as Austar’s Greta Seam.
 By using the LTCC mining method, a further 80% of the additional coal in the seam can be accessed and recovered, significantly improving the total recovery of the in-ground coal resource and overall mine economics.

 The introduction of LTCC to Australia is a collaborative effort between Chinese, German and Australian engineers.
-Yancoal Australia’s major shareholder Yanzhou Coal Mining Company, is acknowledged as being one of the safest and most productive users of the technique.
+Yancoal Australia’s major shareholder Yankuang Energy Group Company Limited (Yankuang Energy), is acknowledged as being one of the safest and most productive users of the technique.
 The company holds and owns patent rights to the design in China and Australia, and Austar's longwall equipment was manufactured under license by a German company (DBT).

-LTCC technology was also used at the North Goonyella underground mine in Queensland under a partnership deal where Yanzhou owns the longwall and shares in the additional coal produced by using the technology.
+LTCC technology was also used at the North Goonyella underground mine in Queensland under a partnership deal where Yankuang Energy owns the longwall and shares in the additional coal produced by using the technology.
 This was the second installation of the LTCC in Australia.